 Missouri doesn’t levy an estate tax.
 It also doesn’t have an inheritance tax.

 However, large estate may face the federal estate tax.
-The government collects this tax on estates valued at more than $11.4 million ($22.8 million for married couples).
+For 2022, the threshold for federal estate taxes $12.06 million for individuals and $24.12 million for married couples.
+For 2023, this limit jumps to $12.92 million for individuals and $25.84 million for married couples.
 The Trump tax plan set these new thresholds, which are set to expire in 2025 unless Congress makes them permanent.
 Unfortunately, a simple living trust won’t offer much protection from the federal estate tax.

 To reduce your federal estate tax, you and your spouse should consider establishing a bypass trust (also called an AB trust).
 You’ll definitely need the help of a qualified financial advisor and estate planning attorney.
 These trusts can be difficult to build and typically involve large and complex estates.